StanleyCHale/Capstone-Vehicle-Sim-Project/index.md

 With many adjustable parameters prebuilt into the program and an open-source codebase, this project allows easy modding support for developers, and fully customizable mechanics for advanced users.

-## Why use this?
+## What makes this program great?

 With many adjustable parameters prebuilt into the program and an open-source codebase, this project allows easy modding support for developers, and fully customizable mechanics for advanced users.

-The Bevy game engine is performant as it will automatically parallelize and cache where it can.
-It has the fastest ECS according to some benchmarks
+The Bevy game engine performs really well because of its ability to automatically parallelize and cache where it can.
+It has the fastest ECS (entity component system) according to some benchmarks.

 ## How to run the application

-Download the .exe file and run it. `[We don't have a build yet, but we will put a link to download it when our Release Candidate 2 is finished.]`
+Download the .exe file and run it.
+`[We don't have a build yet, but we will put a link to download it when our Release Candidate 2 is finished.]`

 Alternatively, you can pull the project off our github repository.
-The instructions can be found [Here](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/blob/main/src/project-info.md).
+The instructions can be found [here](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/blob/main/src/project-info.md).

 ## Help

 Documentation can be found on our github.
-You can also open an issue on our [Repository](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/tree/main).
+You can also open an issue on our [repository](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/tree/main).

 Alternatively, you could contact us by our emails [down below](##aboutus).